 First off I did not realize, until we were into our second night that we were given the wrong room.
 We reserved a king bed and were given a room with two double beds.
 Of course this is my fault because I expected the Management that was “non existent” to furnish the room I reserved (a year in advance) and I did not think to check my confirmation at the time of check in.

 Second the room we stayed in did not even have a paved parking area unless we wanted to park far away from our room.
-The room was in various stages of disrepair as evident by the pictures (Go to link at bottom.).
+The room was in various stages of disrepair.
 The fill valve on the toilet stopped working and we had to fill the tank with water using the trash can in order to flush the toilet.
-The bath tub was disgusting and the AC could not keep up with the amount of air that was escaping through the crack under the front door, not to mention the bugs that were coming in the same way.
-There was no coffee maker in the room as advertised and if there was hi speed Internet I could not find it.
+The bathtub was disgusting and the AC could not keep up with the amount of air that was escaping through the crack under the front door, not to mention the bugs that were coming in the same way.
+There was no coffee maker in the room as advertised and if there was high speed Internet I could not find it.